Need help? Call now to speak to one of our caring counsellors 1-877-777-4386 Close

 The Winnipeg Drug Treatment Court was developed in an attempt to curtail the cycle of drug addiction and abuse, criminal behavior, and incarceration.
 Drug treatment courts are special courts where the cases of drug addicted lawbreakers are heard.
 Instead of incarceration, drug addicted individuals are enrolled in treatment programs that involve the judiciary system as well as addiction service providers and community agencies that can help those suffering from drug addiction maintain a sober lifestyle.
 Winnipeg’s Drug Treatment Court is available to drug addicted offenders who are charged with non-criminal acts or acts related to possession and/or trafficking of illegal drugs.
 The defendant must be dependent on drugs, and this addiction must be the root cause of the criminal behavior.

-Heritage Home is a residential drug and alcohol addiction treatment center located near Montreal, Quebec.
-People come from all over Canada come to benefit from the rehabilitation services offered by Heritage Home.
+Sobriety Home is a residential drug and alcohol addiction treatment center located near a short drive from Ottawa.
+People come from all over Canada come to benefit from the rehabilitation services offered by Sobriety Home.
 Once they complete treatment and return home, clients continue to be followed and given support through the Aftercare program, which helps them maintain a sober lifestyle.
-An important benefit of Heritage Home is that it offers facilities similar to what one would find in a five-star resort.
-It also offers treatments geared toward the bind, body, and soul.
+An important benefit of Sobriety Home is that it offers facilities to support and aid you in your recovery, and promote the healing of sobriety.
+In addition to evidence based psychotherapy we also provide a variety of well studied holistic treatments proven to reduce stress and anxiety and promote wellness in mind, body, and soul.
+Programs as Yoga, Acupuncture, Tai-Chi, Mindfulness Meditation, Massage, and Native Healing are not cures for addiction.
+They are however excellent health habits which are proven to support recovery and naturally reduce and control stress and anxiety.

 Related Canadian Cities